LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Restrict deletions of entities, including assay runs referenced in ELNs
+* Update `deleteAssayRuns` interface to accept an array of rowIds instead of a single rowId (and remove from index.ts)

 ### version 2.204.1
 *Released*: 9 August 2022